Did you just drive by a passel…a group…a waddle…a gobble…a flock…of turkeys? Wait…what? What IS a group of turkeys called? Let’s find out!

 - A turkey’s gobble can be heard a mile away!
 This is how the Tom, or male turkey, communicates with the rafter.

-- A turkey doesn’t have feathers on their head but the Tom does have fleshy wattles covering their face.
+- A turkey doesn’t have feathers on its head but the Tom does have fleshy wattles covering its face.
 In excitement, their entire head, wattles, and snood can turn several different colors based on their mood.
 It can turn blue, white, pink, and very red!

 - Within 24 hours of hatching, baby turkeys, or poults, are on the go with the hen.
 They dry off, fluff up and leave the nest, and are out foraging very quickly.